 UC is only replacing the income-related (means-tested) version of Employment and Support Allowance (ESA).
 It doesn't replace ESA based upon your National Insurance contributions or Personal Independence Payment, Attendance Allowance or Disability Living Allowance.

 Like the previous mean-tested benefits, Universal Credit is only payable if you don't have too much in savings and your income is below what the law says you need to live on.
 The attached factsheet 'How is Universal Credit worked out' has further information.

-Recent changes in the rules mean that you may only be allowed a UC 'child element' for the first two children for whom you claim.
+Recent changes in the rules mean that you may only be allowed a UC 'child element' for the first 2 children for whom you claim.
 No help may be given with third or subsequent children (born after April 2017).
 There are exceptions to this policy so get advice if this change affects you.

 The majority of Universal Credit Claims will be managed online.
 The system is responsive to changing circumstances, so for instance, if a claimant does a week's work during the month, they will be able to add this information to their 'account' and their benefits will be adjusted accordingly.
 This is to make it easier for claimants to take on extra hours, or take a short term job without having to worry about losing their benefits or making a new claim due to change of circumstances.

 When you start to claim Universal Credit any payments for housing costs will be included.
 You'll not need to a make a separate Housing Benefit claim, it will all be calculated together.
 You can claim whether you are a social or private housing tenant.